rasbot/remarkable-file-mover/README.md

 # remarkable-file-mover

-A few scripts to process an image for a remarkable tablet sleep screen, and push it to the device via ssh.
+A few scripts to process an image for a reMarkable tablet sleep screen, and push it to the device via ssh.
 Currently this only updates the sleep screen.

 The functionality is set up to work with the resolution of the reMarkable Paper Pro.
 I can add the resolutions for the reMarkable 2 if requested.